geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 ### Job Class
 #### Job.info() response changed.
 - See [JobInfo](#jobinfo) below for more details.

-- Event names changed.
+#### Job event names changed.
 They are now the same as the Client events.
     - Renamed 'Accepted' to 'JobAccepted'.
     - Renamed 'Started' to 'JobStarted'.
     - Renamed 'Progress' to 'JobProgress'.